Sales Systems vs Headcount: Why Your Revenue Team Doesn’t Need More People

 In this post:

 It sounds logical.
-More reps equals more outreach equals more pipeline equals more revenue.
-It’s simple math.
+More reps (or more people in the team) equals more efforts, more outreach, equals more pipeline, which equals more revenue.
+It's simple math.

 Except it's not.

 Because that math assumes every rep you hire is operating at full capacity.
 It assumes your sales process is already efficient and all you need is more bodies to run it.
-And in almost every company we’ve worked with, that assumption is wrong.
+In almost every company we've worked with, that assumption is wrong.

 The real problem is rarely that you don't have enough people.
 The real problem is that the people you already have are spending most of their day on work that has nothing to do with selling.

-They’re finding prospects instead of talking to them.
-They’re copying data between tools instead of closing deals.
-They’re doing desk research for two hours every morning before they can even start their actual job.
+They're researching prospects instead of talking to them.
+They're copying and pasting data between tools instead of closing deals.
+They're doing desk research for two hours every morning before they can even start their actual job.

 Basically, they spend their time preparing to sell instead of selling.
-You don’t fix that by hiring more people to do the same broken work.
-You fix it by building systems that take the broken work off their plate entirely.
+You don't fix that by hiring more people to do the same broken work.
+You fix it by building systems that take the broken work off their plate.

 What we actually mean when we say you don't need more headcount